ben-rochlin/metascoop/README.md

 There was a lot of git source control used, unfortunately this 'origin' repo is no longer associated with the upstream repo it was originally forked from (as changing the upstream repo from private to public caused the remotes to stop functioning properly)(I created a new fork but lost all my branches so I am submitting this repo), MY git work flow was a process of creating feature branches on my (this) origin repo, merging these feature-branches into my origin-main branch and making pull requests from origin-main into upstream main. a pull request history is still viewable on the upstream repo.

-Theres still a lot of work to be done, but I feel far more confident now moving forward as I have learnt a lot during this project.
+Theres still a lot of work to be done, but I feel far more confident now moving forward as I have learnt a lot during this project and I am excited for future implementations.

 ----